 It can lead to a meaningful career, be a healthy way to relieve stress, or simply a fun physical activity.

 That’s why I offer lessons.
 I teach all aspects of horse care to those new to horses, and advanced skills for training and understanding horses to those who have loved them a long time.

 Homeschool Group Lessons

-- Six weekly two hour sessions
+- Six weekly two hour lessons

 - Helmets available

-- Well trained lesson horses provided
+- Well trained lesson horses

 - Indoor arena for year-round riding